-5 Tangible Advances for Long Duration Energy Storage in 2019
+5 Tangible Advances for Long-Duration Energy Storage in 2019

 The developers are targeting an online date at the end of 2022 or early 2023, they told GTM, and will target an array of services for Vermont: renewables integration, grid inertia, frequency regulation, transmission constraint relief and more.

-The companies are “in discussions” with utility off-takers, according to a statement, so there is more work to do here.
-Ditto Highview’s 50 megawatt/250 megawatt-hour project in the northern U.K., which the company teased earlier this year although it was still looking for offtakers.
+The companies are “in discussions” with utility offtakers, according to a statement, so there is more work to do here.
+Ditto Highview’s 50-megawatt/250-megawatt-hour project in the northern U.K., which the company teased earlier this year although it was still looking for offtakers.

 But these preliminary announcements serve a strategic purpose: signaling to the market that real long-duration plants are in development, and have sites and permits secured.
 They advance the conversation from small pilots, like the ones Highview has operated for years in the U.K., to the mega-scale projects that hold game-changing potential for the grid.

-Vermont makes for a compelling entry point, because the state has high renewable energy ambitions, and will have to manage renewable transmission constraints earlier than many other jurisdictions.
+Vermont makes for a compelling entry point, because the state has high renewable energy ambitions and will have to manage renewable transmission constraints earlier than many other jurisdictions.
 It’s a reminder that state goals of zero-carbon power can accelerate markets for long-duration storage that otherwise remain largely hypothetical.

 4. Munich Re vets flow batteries